tferracina/ArDCA-Python/writeup.typ

 == Protein contacts
-One of the earliest challenges for researchers in computational biology--historically encouraged by the CASP (Critical Assessment of Structure Prediction) competition--has been to understand how the linear sequence of amino acids folds into its conformation.
-Researchers explored spatially close pairs of residues in a protein's folded three-dimensional structure, called contacts.
-As the structures can be represented in Cartesian coordinates $(x,y,z)$,  contacts are defined using distance thresholds.
-Two residues are generally considered to be in contact if the distance between the selected atoms is below a set threshold, usually 8 Ångströms (Å).
+One of the earliest challenges for researchers in computational biology--historically encouraged by the CASP (Critical Assessment of Structure Prediction) @PredictionCenter competition--was understanding how the linear sequence of amino acids folds into its conformation.
+A key insight was the role of contacts, pairs of residues that, while possibly far apart in the linear sequence, end up spatially close in the folded three-dimensional structure.
+Since structures can be represented in Cartesian coordinates $(x,y,z)$, contacts are usually defined by distance thresholds, with two residues considered in contact if the distance between the selected atoms is below a set threshold, usually 8 Ångströms (Å).
+These contacts are further categorized into short, medium, and long range, with long-range contacts playing a disproportionately important role in determinig the fold.
+Importantly, this illustrates that correlations in protein sequences are not limited to neighboring sites along the chain, many of the most informative dependencies span large separations @adhikari2016.

-Residues that are far apart in the linear sequence, may be close together in the 3D structure.
-The contact distances are further categorized into short, medium, and long range predictions.
-Most computational approaches evaluate the long range contacts separately, as they are the most important for accurate predictions and unsurprisingly, the hardest to predict @adhikari2016.

 == The problem of inference

-A central challenge in protein sequence analysis is disentangling the true structural and functional constraints of protein families from spurious correlations introduced by other factors.
+The central challenge in protein sequence analysis is disentangling the true structural and functional constraints of protein families from spurious correlations introduced by other factors.
 Correlations can arise indirectly, for example, if residue A correlates with B, and B with C, then A and C may appear correlated without a direct interaction.
 Moreover, shared evolutionary history (phylogeny) and biases in sequence databases can further obscure the true couplings that underlie protein folding and function @dietler2023.
+Addressing this problem requires a mathematical framework capable of distinguishing direct from indirect correlations in the data.

 = Mathematical Foundations